In the Rehabilitation, Reintegration & Recovery space

 OCD is treatable, and when left untreated can cause devastating damage to the person suffering from the condition.
-Studies show that in all of the affected cases, more than 50% are severe, and the ratio of mild cases is as low as 25%.
+Studies show that in all of the affected cases, more than 50% are severe, and the percentage of mild cases is as low as 25%.

 The effects of OCD can be traumatic from a physical and psychological standpoint.
 Obsessive-Compulsive Disorder can hamper a person’s ability to maintain a personal relationship, a steady career, education, ability to start a family, access to one’s own children, interpersonal relationships, mental stress, and fear of intimacy, and more.

 The obsessive-compulsive disorder causes excessive strain on the eyes, blood, brain, and skin.
 In a few cases, when the patients are able to hide their condition with their loved ones, the suppression often exhibits in the form of marital disputes, divorce, and irrational thoughts that the partner is not loyal.

 Researchers around the world have spent countless hours trying to understand the root cause of this situation and are yet to ascertain the cause.
 However, medical doctors and researchers have narrowed down a list of possible factors that could cause this.
 These include neurobiological factors, pregnancy, stress, genetic factors or environmental catalysts that can occur at any point of time in a person’s life as an effect of certain events.

 Certain auto-immune conditions are also linked to OCD among infants.
-An OCD can be the body’s response to a PANDAS (Paediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal) Infection.
+OCD can be the body’s response to a PANDAS (Paediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal) Infection.

-Chemical imbalance is also a possible cause for OCD.
-The brain consists of Serotonin that helps in sending electrical impulses from the brain to other parts of the body, stimulate anxiety, and help sleep.
-Most medications recommended for OCD have heightened levels of Serotonin present in them.
-Thus, predicting the influence of a possible chemical imbalance in the patient.
+Chemical imbalance is also a possible cause of OCD.
+The brain produces a neurochemical called Serotonin that helps in sending electrical impulses from the brain to other parts of the body, stimulate anxiety, and help sleep.
+Most medications recommended for OCD have heightened levels of serotonin present in them.
+Thus, a possible chemical imbalance in the patient may increase risk of OCD.